 DeathLAB’s body of research includes critically theoretical spatial propositions, data projections, scientific inquiry, and aims to develop ways to reduce the adverse impacts of our living years on the environment.

-At DeathLAB we believe in the capacity of design to lead and support social change.
-We aim to provide exquisite public spaces of contemplation and remembrance amidst the vitality of urban life, which we find crucial to societal perspective.
+At DeathLAB we believe that design can lead and support social change.
+We aim to integrate exquisite public spaces of contemplation and remembrance amidst the vitality of urban life, to enhance awareness of our shared humanity.

 - Socio-cultural values, while rooted in historical contexts and belief structures, are alive, resilient, and adaptive to contemporary realities.

 - An ethos of environmentalism is increasingly embraced across all age groups.